c2tarun/cdk-workshop/workshop_steps/api_gateway_creation.md

     handler: randomQuoteLambda
 });
 ```
 Lets break down this code a bit.
-Most interesting part so far in this code is [`LambdaRestApi`](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-apigateway.html#lambdarestapi) which obviously an extension of [`RestApi`](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-apigateway.html#restapi).
+Most interesting part so far in this code is [`LambdaRestApi`](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-apigateway.html#lambdarestapi) which an extension of [`RestApi`](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-apigateway.html#restapi).
 Standard process of creating an api is to:
 1. Create an object of `RestApi`
 2. Add resources and Method to it.
 3. Add handler to Methods etc.

-`LambdaRestApi` requires an handler to be provided and it creates `Proxy` resource with `Any` method by default.
+`LambdaRestApi` requires an handler to be provided and it creates [`Proxy`](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-http.html) resource with `Any` method by default.
 We can still add custom resources and method.

 `cdk diff`
 ```